halt-dos/hd-wiki-public/docs/cloud/waf/listener/security-profile/bot-protection.md

 ## Overview

 Bot Protection helps you quickly determine, manage, and mitigate automated requests.
 You can configure Legitimate/Malicious Crawlers, Tor, Bot Request Rate, and Bad Traffics.
-HaltDos Threat Stream TM provides a list of malicious IPs, known as bad bots and crawlers.
+Haltdos Threat Stream provides a list of malicious IPs, known as bad bots and crawlers.
 Enterprise can specify the action to take against this malicious traffic.

 ### How to Use: